Grilled Garlic Chicken with Red Pepper Aioli

 Find More Recipes Like This One:

 Check out Grilling Recipes for more ideas for chicken on the grill.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: